EVerest/everest-core/docs/source/how-to-guides/bringup/index.rst

    During the hardware bring-up, you will switch on high voltages that can cause severe injury including death.
-   It may only be done by trained personnel.
+   It must only be done by trained personnel.
    Make sure to follow all necessary safety procedures.

 The following chapters will guide you through the individual steps of